sharax/crowds/data/tasks/box_office_collection/README.txt

 TASK: Box office collection of a given movie.

 DESCRIPTION.
-You will now be shown a series of integer answer questions.
+You will now be shown a series of real number answer type questions.
 For each question, we will display the name of a movie and ask you to predict its international box office collection in millions of USD.

 CORPUS: The complete set of highest grossing movies was extracted from:
 	    http://www.boxofficemojo.com/alltime/world/